 Phi Alpha Theta is a nationally recognized honor society that brings together students and faculty who are interested in the field of history.

 This honor society is open to all students in any major.
 Membership is by invitation only.

-You must have a GPA of 3.5 or higher in at least 12 credits of UMUC history courses and have an overall UMUC GPA of 3.4.
+You must have a GPA of 3.5 or higher in at least 12 credits of UMGC history courses and have an overall UMGC GPA of 3.4.

 Pi Gamma Mu

 Pi Gamma Mu is the international honor society that recognizes outstanding scholarship in the social sciences at UMGC.
 Students interested in anthropology, criminal justice, economics, gerontology, history, political science, social psychology, sociology, and women's studies may qualify for membership.
 The society recently named UMGC's Maryland Theta chapter to its Roll of Distinction, the highest honor that the society grants.